deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

-# Upload data
+# Upload files

-This page describes how to upload data to the Deep Origin data hub, and assign it to a cell in a row.
+This page describes how to upload files to the Deep Origin data hub, and assign them to individual cells.

-## Upload and assign Files
+## Upload file to data hub

-To upload a file to the Deep Origin data hub, run the following commands:
+To upload a file to the Deep Origin data hub, use:

 === "CLI"